brodiealexander/fjage-rs/README.md

 - navigate to `tests/docker` and run `./launch-arm64.sh` or `./launch-amd64.sh`.
 - once you see the fjåge shell prompt, type `run 'dummy'` to load the test fixture agent.
 - in another terminal, navigate to `/tests/fjage-c` and run `make fjage-rs-test`.
 Then run `./test_fjage` with a container running.

+# Viewing docs

+Run `cargo doc --open` to view documentation for this package in your browser.